zpweber/MySQLSessionHandler/README.md

 $sesHandler = new MySQLSessionHandler(new mysqli('hostName', 'user', 'password', 'dbn'));

-/* Example using native session_start with manual controls - NOTE: this example essentially does what MySQLSessionHandler::start() does */ try{
+/* Example using native session_start with manual controls - NOTE: this example does exactly what MySQLSessionHandler::start() does */ try{
   session_start();
   if( $sesHandler->getInitTime < ($sesHandler->getCurReqTime() - REGEN_INTERVAL_SEC) ){